1866 Grand National: Leading Contenders

 Laura was sent off as the 7/1 favourite, having looked very good in prep runs in Liverpool in the week ahead of the race.
 While many newspaper pundits agreed she had a great chance, only Don John in the Sporting Times named her outright as his tip to win the race.
 Harry Lamplugh was making his first appearance in the race since riding Huntsman to victory four years earlier.

 Cortolvin went off at 8/1, having proven himself a strong contender in heavy going at Croydon in the weeks leading up to the National.
 Twenty-two year old Johnny Page took his second ride in the race, having completed a circuit on Joe Maley the previous year.

 Alcibiade was 9/1 to defend his crown from 1865, but was deprived of his partner in victory as Bee Coventry arrived at Aintree with his arm in a sling from a recent fall.
 The vacant ride offered Ben Land a great chance at the seventh attempt to improve on having finished second twice.

 Real Jam saw his price fall to 12/1 on the back of his trainer, rider, Di Hughes steering him to victory in the Annual Hurdle twenty-four hours before the National.
 This was despite the pairing having failed to complete the course in two previous attempts.

 L'Africain at 100/7 was backed despite having a welter weight to carry of 13 stone 2lbs.
 George Holman would have no worries about making the weight for his fourth crack at the race, his previous best being a fourth placed finish.

 In a very open contest there was also heavy support for Creole at 15/1, The Doctor at 20/1 and Ibex, Merrimac and Mistake at 25/1.

-Among the lively outsiders was last year's runner up, Hall Court at 30/1 along with King Of Hearts, Salamander at 40/1 and a host of other chances at 50/1 including Effenberg, a first contender from Germany, Garotter and Thomastown representing Ireland, Philosopher, Stella and one horse that technically didn't even have a name, being referred to by the press as The Emma Gelding.
+Among the outsiders was last year's runner up, Hall Court at 30/1 along with King Of Hearts, Salamander at 40/1 and a host of other chances at 50/1 including Effenberg, a first contender from Germany, Garotter and Thomastown representing Ireland, Philosopher, Stella and one horse that didn't have a name, being referred to by the press as The Emma Gelding.